 Trimmer shafts, sometimes called shanks, can be straight or curved.
 Wondering about straight shaft vs. curved shaft string trimmers?
-Each type of string trimmer offers its own set of benefits when you’re using a trimmer.
+Each type of string trimmer offers its own set of benefits.

 Curved shafts use a flexible-cable drive shaft to provide power to the head and generally require a lower initial investment.
 They are great for trimming around flower beds and other squared-off areas.
 Curved shafts are also easier to maneuver and often weigh less for more comfortable use.

 Tip: Longer shafts are ideal for trimming under fences, hedges and bushes.

 Using the right string trimmer line will go a long way toward making sure your trimmer works efficiently.

 Standard-grade line is economical and best for low intensity trimming in smaller yards.
 Commercial-grade line is ideal for use on a heavy-duty gas trimmer and in larger yards where there are heavier patches of grass and troublesome weeds.

 Tip: When pruning hedges, let the tip of the line do the cutting to avoid premature wear.
 Always keep an extra spool of line handy so you never run out.